 Therefore, if unity relates to wholeness, then unity in art will relate to the wholeness of an art composition, but what does this mean exactly, and how do we achieve a “wholeness” in an art composition?

 The Kiss (1907-1908) by Gustav Klimt, illustrating the use of unity in art through shape and form; Gustav Klimt, Public domain, via Wikimedia Commons

-The wholeness of an art composition, whether it is a painting, drawing, or sculpture, is the adequate application and arrangement of all the principles of art and elements of art.
+The wholeness of a work of art composition, whether it is a painting, drawing, or sculpture, is the adequate application and arrangement of all the principles of art and elements of art.
 These are considered the “building blocks” of a composition.

 The principles of art extend into not only unity, but variety, harmony, balance, emphasis, movement, rhythm, repetition/pattern, proportion, and scale.
-Additionally, the elements of art include color, space, shape, texture, value, line, and form.
+Additionally, the elements of art include visual elements like color, space, shape, texture, value, line, and form.